abelardopardo/ontask_b/docs/Tutorial/Tasks/action_survey.rst

 .. figure:: /scaptures/tutorial_survey_editor.png
    :align: center

-The editor contains three tabs:
+The editor contains the following tabs:

 Survey Parameters
   This tab contains additional parameters for the survey, more precisely: